 Bradley Walsh thought he was ‘going to prove the pyramids were built by aliens’

-Bradley Walsh: ‘I thought I’d prove the pyramids were built by aliens in new TV show’

-In the show, Walsh probes who built the ancient structures in Giza

 Your support helps us to tell the story